 Tips for Buying Annual Flowers

 Plants in cell packs (those are plastic plant packs in groups of 4, 6 or 8) are cheaper than plants in 4 – 6 inch pots.
-The plants in cell packs are smaller, but, once planted in your garden, will catch up in no time with the larger plants.
+The plants in cell packs are smaller, but once planted in your garden, will catch up in no time with the larger plants.

 Many times flower growers will over-fertilize their flowers so that they are blooming when they reach garden centers, because blooms sell.
 To get the biggest bang for your buck, look for plants that have very small buds and not plants that are in full flower mode.
 By the time you get the flowering plants home and get them planted, those blooms will have run their course and you’ll have to wait for the next round of blooms.
+Before you go plant shopping, you may want to read Plant Shopping 101 for some excellent tips on getting the biggest bang for your buck.

-The Best Annual Flowers List
+The Best Annual Flowers Lists

 Best Annual Flowers for Sun